CALHN Nursing Education Courses

 This session will enable you to:

-· Feel confident to run a LAI Trainer, training session.
+- Feel confident to run an LAI Trainer, training session.

 Injection preparations, dosages and reconstitution will not be covered in this session.